zteffano/DataSecurity-Class/Assignment_1/Readme.md

 # Simple Cipher Tools

 A collection of command-line tools for encrypting and decrypting text using Caesar and Vigenère ciphers.
-Supports multiple character sets including English and Danish
+Supports multiple character sets including English and Danish.

 Made for a school assignment in the class "Data Security"

 ## Files